Are you entitled to 30 hours free early education?

-From September 2017, families where both parents are working more than 16 hours each per week will be entitled to 30 hours free childcare.
-There is an eligibility criteria that families meet, briefly outlined below;
+Since September 2017, families where both parents are working more than 16 hours each per week are entitled to 30 hours free early education.
+There is an eligibility criterion that families need to meet;

-- Both parent work at least 16 hours per week at minimum of living wage (this included 0 hour contracts and self-employed)
+- Both parent work at least 16 hours per week at minimum of living wage (this includes 0 hour contracts and self-employed)

 - Both parents are employed but one or both parents is temporarily away from the workplace on maternity or paternity leave.